 Lectors study, reflect upon, and proclaim God’s Word at Sunday Masses and other liturgical celebrations throughout the year.
-Lectors are provided with study guides and are scheduled well in advance, usually about once a month.
+Lectors are provided with study guides and are scheduled well in advance, usually quarterly.
 There is an initial training and opportunities for reflection during the year.
-For more information contact Paul Zdzieblowski.
+For more information contact Jason Buckley.

 If you are looking for a rewarding ministry, one that will help you have a deeper appreciation of the Mass, being a sacristan will provide you that and more.
 These are the individuals you see setting up the vessels, hosts and wine for Communion and who clean up after the liturgy.